D1nDo/Wavelet_on_FPGA/README.md

 - signal reconstruction

-When coefficients are not modified, the architecture provides perfect reconstruction of the input signal.
+When wavelet coefficients are not modified, the architecture provides perfect reconstruction of the original signal.

 ---

-## 3. Hard Threshold Block
+## Hard Threshold Block

-A fixed hard-thresholding block is implemented for wavelet denoising and compression.
+The repository includes a fixed hard-thresholding block for wavelet denoising and compression.

-The implemented operation is:

-The threshold value is manually selected by the user.

-This operation removes low-energy wavelet coefficients, which are usually associated with noise or insignificant signal components.
+This simple operation removes small wavelet coefficients, which are often associated with:

+- noise components
+- insignificant signal details

+By controlling the threshold value, the same hardware block can be used for both denoising and compression applications.

 ---

-# Block Designs
+# Block Designs :electric_plug:

+The repository includes three Vivado block designs showing different use cases of the implemented wavelet cores.

+---

 ## Db4_loop

-The `Db4_loop` block design implements a complete FPGA-based wavelet compression and reconstruction pipeline using DMA data transfer.
+The `Db4_loop` block design demonstrates a complete FPGA wavelet processing pipeline using DMA data transfer.

-This design is intended as a hardware demonstration of the complete DWT and IDWT processing chain.
-Input samples are transferred to the FPGA through an AXI DMA interface as 16-bit data.
-The samples are then processed by the Db4 wavelet decomposition block, which separates the signal into approximation and detail coefficients following the Mallat algorithm.
+Input samples are transferred to the FPGA through an AXI DMA interface as 16-bit samples.

-After the decomposition stage, the detail coefficients are processed by a fixed hard threshold block.
-Coefficients below the selected threshold are removed, reducing the amount of information associated with high-frequency components.
+The processing chain includes:

+1. Db4 wavelet decomposition using the Mallat algorithm
+2. Hard thresholding of detail coefficients
-The processed coefficients are then reconstructed using the Db4 inverse wavelet transform block.
+3. Db4 inverse wavelet reconstruction
+4. DMA transfer of processed data back to the host

-The output data are transferred back through the DMA receive channel.
-The output format is a 32-bit packed representation containing the processed detail coefficients and approximation coefficients.
+The output data are packed into 32-bit words containing the processed wavelet coefficients.

-This architecture demonstrates how wavelet-based compression can be implemented in hardware for real-time signal processing applications.
+This block design shows how wavelet-based compression can be implemented in hardware for real-time FPGA applications.

 ---

 ## Simulation

-The `simulation` block design provides a complete FPGA simulation environment for testing the wavelet denoising capability of the implemented architecture.
+The `simulation` block design provides a simple environment to test wavelet denoising.

-The input signal is generated internally using a 32-bit DDS signal generator.
-A sinusoidal waveform is generated and corrupted with high-frequency noise in order to evaluate the performance of the wavelet denoising pipeline.
+A sinusoidal waveform is generated using a 32-bit DDS module and corrupted with high-frequency noise.

-The noisy signal is processed through the Db4 wavelet decomposition block.
-The detail coefficients are then filtered using a fixed hard threshold operation, removing the high-frequency components associated with noise.

-Finally, the signal is reconstructed using the Db4 inverse wavelet transform.

-The simulation allows direct comparison between the noisy input signal and the reconstructed denoised signal, providing a simple demonstration of the effect of wavelet thresholding on noise reduction.
+The noisy signal is then processed through:

+- Db4 decomposition
+- hard threshold filtering
+- Db4 reconstruction

+The simulation allows an easy comparison between:

+- noisy input signal
+- reconstructed denoised signal

-This block design can be used as a reference environment to evaluate the behavior of the implemented wavelet processing blocks before integration into larger FPGA systems.
+It can be used as a starting point to test different threshold values and study the effect of wavelet filtering.

 ---

 ## all_levels_blocks

-The `all_levels_blocks` block design contains reusable multilevel wavelet processing architectures based on the Mallat decomposition tree.
+The `all_levels_blocks` design contains reusable multilevel wavelet processing architectures based on Mallat decomposition trees.

-Three different configurations are implemented, supporting one-level, two-level and three-level wavelet decomposition and reconstruction.
+Three different configurations are implemented:

-Each configuration performs a complete wavelet denoising and compression operation by applying Db4 decomposition, hard thresholding of detail coefficients and Db4 reconstruction.
+- 1-level wavelet processing
+- 2-level wavelet processing
+- 3-level wavelet processing

+Each configuration performs:

+- Db4 decomposition
+- detail coefficient thresholding
+- Db4 reconstruction

-These architectures are designed for streaming applications, where input samples are continuously processed without requiring complete frame storage.
+These architectures are designed for streaming applications, where samples are continuously processed without storing complete signal frames.

-Inside the Mallat trees, FIFO memories are included to compensate for the different latencies introduced by the wavelet filter branches.
-Since the approximation and detail paths have different processing delays, the FIFO blocks are used to synchronize the coefficients before the reconstruction stage.
+FIFO memories are included inside the Mallat trees to compensate for the different delays introduced by the wavelet branches.

-The resulting architectures provide real-time wavelet processing blocks that can be directly integrated into FPGA-based signal acquisition and processing systems.
+This guarantees synchronization between approximation and detail paths during signal reconstruction.

+---

-# Build Instructions
+# Build Instructions :hammer_and_wrench:

-The project can be automatically generated using the provided Vivado TCL script.
+The project can be generated automatically using the provided Vivado TCL script.

-The repository contains only the required RTL sources, including the Verilog hardware descriptions, the Vivado block designs and the project generation script.
-No pre-generated Vivado project files are included in order to keep the repository lightweight and portable.

-After cloning the repository, the user can create the Vivado project by executing the `build_project.tcl` script in batch mode or by sourcing the script directly from the Vivado Tcl console.

-The script automatically creates the project structure, imports all Verilog RTL sources contained in the `src/hdl` folder, loads the block design files contained in the `src/bd` folder and configures the project for synthesis and implementation.

-Once the project generation is completed, the generated Vivado project can be opened and the desired block design can be selected according to the intended application.
+The repository intentionally contains only the essential source files:

+- Verilog RTL modules
+- Vivado block designs
+- project generation script

+No generated Vivado project files are included, keeping the repository small, portable and easier to maintain.

+After cloning the repository, run: vivado -mode batch -source build_project.tcl

+The script automatically:

+- creates the Vivado project
+- imports all RTL sources from `src/hdl`
+- loads block designs from `src/bd`
+- configures the project for synthesis and implementation

-The user can then execute the standard FPGA design flow:
+After project generation, the standard FPGA flow can be executed:

 - synthesis
 - implementation
 - bitstream generation

-The generated bitstream can be programmed on the target FPGA platform for hardware evaluation.
+The repository has been developed and tested using:

+- Xilinx Vivado 2020.1

-The repository was developed and tested using Xilinx Vivado 2020.1.
-Different Vivado versions may require minor modifications to the project configuration or IP compatibility settings.
+Different Vivado versions may require small changes due to IP compatibility issues.

+---

+# Future Improvements :rocket:

+Some possible future developments:

+- adaptive threshold selection
+- BayesShrink and SURE denoising methods
+- additional wavelet families
+- AXI4-Stream packaged IP versions
+- dynamic wavelet level selection
+- software-controlled threshold configuration

+Contributions and suggestions are welcome!

+---

-# Citation
+# References :books:

-If this repository is used in academic work, please cite:
+The theoretical background of this project is based on:

 S. Mallat,

 "A Theory for Multiresolution Signal Decomposition:
 The Wavelet Representation",

-IEEE Transactions on Pattern Analysis and Machine Intelligence, 1989.
+IEEE Transactions on Pattern Analysis and Machine Intelligence,

+1989.

 I. Daubechies,

 "Ten Lectures on Wavelets",

 SIAM,

 1992.

+---